 Step 4: Hover over each step to reveal the key metrics and track your customer journey through the funnel.

-Path Analysis gives you clear visibility into where visitors drop off, helping you identify the exact steps in your funnel that may be causing friction.
+Journey Analysis gives you clear visibility into where visitors drop off, helping you identify the exact steps in your funnel that may be causing friction.
 By understanding which pages lose the most traffic, you can decide where to focus your next optimization effort or A/B test.

 - Spot high-impact drop-off points